SunshineCTF/SunshineCTF-2017-Public/README.md

 # SunshineCTF 2017 Challenges

-This repo is to be used by challenge authors for to host the sources of SunshineCTF 2017 challenges.
+This repo is to be used by challenge authors to host the sources of SunshineCTF 2017 challenges.

 ## Directory Structure